 The closure of courts for the lockdown led to a decrease in fresh litigation with fewer people approaching courts with disputes.
-Data released by the High Court of Karnataka illustrates this.
-In 2019, between April and June 2019, 285189 cases were filed in the district courts of Karnataka.49 Between 26 March and 6 June 2020, only 20025 new cases were filed in the same courts, a drop of 92%.
-50. Unfortunately, data on the number of cases filed during the lockdown in district courts is not available from Madhya Pradesh and Delhi.
+Data released by the ligh Court of Karnataka illustrates this.
+In 2019, between April and June 2019, 285189 cases were find the district courts of Karnataka.
+Between 26 March and 6 June 2020, only 2005 new cases were filed in the same courts, a drop of 92%. .
+Unfortunately, data on the number of cases filed during the lockdown in district courts is not available from Madhya Pradesh and Delhi.
 A majority of the respondents in Madhya Pradesh (n=23) stated that fewer people filed cases during the lockdown.
 When asked about their clientele, most (n=38) said that the number of clients approaching them with cases had dropped since the pandemic began.
 This trend continued even after courts opened.
 This has adversely affected the livelihood of lawyers.
 One lawyer from Bhopal stated that litigation, in general, has gone down significantly as clients are aware that the courts are not functioning to their full capacity.
 Another lawyer stated that many advocates are suffering financially due to a fall in the number of cases and have been forced to find alternative employment.
 One lawyer in Morena stated that he was personally aware of at least two lawyers with thriving civil practice in the district, who started alternate businesses like oil processing and food packaging to support themselves financially as they were not receiving any new matters.

 A little less than half the respondents in Karnataka (n=19) said that people filed fewer cases during the lockdown.
 More than two-thirds of the respondents (n=28) said that fewer people approached them with cases during this period.
 The respondents in Bengaluru believed that causes of action were still arising as before the pandemic or have increased slightly but believed that people were reluctant to file new cases.
 They surmised that since the economic downturn has resulted in a cash crunch, even if a cause of action arises, parties would think twice before spending money on litigation.
-Another lawyer from Bengaluru said that because the period of court closure under
+Another lawyer from Bengaluru said that because the period of court per under Section 4 of the Limitation Act, 1963 has been extended to 30 Septement there has been a pause in the filing of fresh cases.
+The initiation of insolvency proceedings was suspended for six months from 25 March 2020 and that stopped the suits from being filed for recovery of money.
+Moreover, suits for the recovery of money were not considered urgent cases.